-The battery (batteries) are located inside doors on the exterior front plate of the trailer or inside battery boxes in the trailer A-frame.
+The battery (batteries) are located inside battery boxes in the trailer A-frame.
 A normal battery can discharge by itself in 30 to 40 days when not in use, therefore, IT IS NECESSARY TO PERIODICALLY CHECK THE BATTERY AND CHARGE IT AS IS NECESSARY.